Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (iv) the payment of the cost of having the goods repaired; or

-(f) Neither the Customer or Supplier are liable to the other for:
+(g) To the extent permitted by law, neither the Customer or Supplier are liable to the other for:

 (i) any loss, cost, damage or expense to the extent that it is for indirect, special, economic or consequential loss, where consequential loss means any loss, cost, damage or expense beyond the normal measure and beyond that which every plaintiff in a like situation would suffer; and